dlroxe/eIF4F.analysis/README.md

 The following systems have been used to execute the R scripts in this
 project:

-1. System76 “Serval” mobile workstation
+1.  (verified) System76 “Serval” mobile workstation

     -   Intel i7-8700k CPU
     -   64GB RAM (DDR4-3000, non-ECC)